Kyle10603/Mondrian-Madness-Project/README.md

 # Romi Trajectory Follower

 ## Description
 This is the project containing Team 1153's code for our Mondrian Madness submission.
-All robot code can be found in the [src/main/java/frc/robot](https://github.com/Kyle10603/Mondrian-Madness-Project/tree/master/src/main/java/frc/robot) directory.
+The Mondrian Madness submission code can be found in the [Mondrian Madness](https://github.com/Kyle10603/Team1153RomiSubmissions/tree/master/MondrianMadness/src/main/java/frc/robot) source code directory and the Color Conundrum submission code can be found in the [Color Conundrum](https://github.com/Kyle10603/Team1153RomiSubmissions/tree/master/ColorConundrum/src/main/java/frc/robot) source code directory.